AOA Privacy Policies

 How we may use information we collect

-The AOA collects non-personally identifiable information about you through computer settings and/or most-recently visited web site through traffic logs.
-This information is used to better understand how visitors use the AOA web site and make improvements.
 The AOA, its subsidiaries, and its affiliates may use your contact information to alert you to new information, products and services, events, and other opportunities.
-Please be advised that from time to time, we may also make your contact information available to other reputable organizations whose products or services we think you might find interesting.
-Notwithstanding the preceding statement, with respect to your e-mail address, we have instituted stringent reviews and opt-out capabilities to ensure that you do not receive unwanted e-mail from the AOA.
+Please be advised that from time to time, we may also make your contact information available to other reputable organizations whose products or services we think you may find helpful or interesting.

 A particular AOA subsidiary or affiliate may have certain privacy policies different than noted here, which may be indicated on its own site.

-When you submit personal information to AOA through AOA.org, AOA makes efforts to keep your information secure while using it to complete requests.
-AOA reserves the right to retain and use information collected on its web sites to conduct necessary business.
-This includes sharing information provided through AOA web sites with other organizations.
+AOA endeavors to keep your information secure while using it to complete requests.
+AOA reserves the right to retain and use information collected on its websites or through its membership signup and renewal process, or through other transactions with AOA, to conduct necessary business.
+This includes sharing information with vendors other organizations providing services to AOA or AOA customers or members.
 We may be required by law to disclose information you have provided in obtaining our services.
 We may also disclose information against someone who poses a threat to our interests (such as customer fraud) or whose activities could bring harm to others.
 In addition, it may be necessary for us to provide customer information to third parties, such as credit card companies, for the purpose of resolving disputes that arise in the normal course of business.

 You may also contact us if you believe your information is being used for purposes other than those for which it was originally collected.